h2oai/h2o-3/h2o-docs/src/product/howto/MOJO_QuickStart.md

 		training_frame=h2o_df)
 	```

-3. Download the MOJO and the resulting h2o-genmodel.jar file to a new **experiment** folder.
+3. Download the MOJO and the resulting ``h2o-genmodel.jar`` file to a new **experiment** folder.
+Note that the ``h2o-genmodel.jar`` file is a library that supports scoring and contains the required readers and interpreters.
+This file is required when MOJO models are deployed to production.

 	```R
 	modelfile = model.download_mojo(path="~/experiment/", get_genmodel_jar=True)